wonsunahn/CS1622_Fall2024/projects/1/README.md

 <img alt="Creating a codespace" src="imgs/create_codespace.png" width=300>

 This will fire up a new codespace container on the GitHub cloud.
-The container runs the latest verions of the Ubuntu Linux operating system and provides a virtualized VSCode development environment.
+The container runs the latest versions of the Ubuntu Linux operating system and provides a virtualized VSCode development environment.
 The window should look something like the below: